ekhmoi/rating-bar/README.md

 ```

-## Options                                                                         Defaults
+## Options(default)

-* rating: number        - this will preselect the stars depending on given value | 0
+* rating: number        - this will preselect the stars depending on given value ( 0 )
-* small: boolean        - wether to use small buttons or no                      | false
+* small: boolean        - wether to use small buttons or no                      ( false )
-* color: string         - color variable of the stars                            | 'secondary'
+* color: string         - color variable of the stars                            ( 'secondary' )
-* numberOfStars: number - how many stars there should be                         | 5
+* numberOfStars: number - how many stars there should be                         ( 5 )
-* cssClass: string      - custom css class                                       | none
+* cssClass: string      - custom css class                                       ( none )

 ### To get the value of the rating use `[(rating)]="myVar"`